 Min.
 80% of the Sub-Funds' assets (excluding cash, and derivatives) are used to meet the environmental or social characteristics promoted by this Sub-Fund.
 A low portion of the Sub-Fund might contain assets which do not promote environmental or social characteristics.
 Examples of such instruments are derivatives, cash and deposits, some Target Funds and investment with temporarily divergent or absent environmental, social, or good governance qualifications.
 Min.
-2% of the Sub-Funds' assets will be invested in Sustainable Investments.
-The Sub-Fund's Investment Manager does not commit to a minimum share of sustainable investments with an environmental objective aligned with the EU Taxonomy nor to a minimum share of environmentally Sustainable Investments that are not aligned with the EU Taxonomy.
+10% of the Sub-Funds' assets will be invested in Sustainable Investments.
+The minimum percentage of investments that are aligned with the EU Taxonomy is 0.01%.
+The Sub-Fund's Investment Manager does not commit to a minimum share of environmentally Sustainable Investments that are not aligned with the EU Taxonomy.
 The Sub-Fund's Investment Manager does not commit to a minimum share of socially sustainable investments.
-While the Sub-Fund cannot commit to a minimum share of environmentally or socially sustainable investments, such investments may be freely allocated to within the Sub-Fund aggregated sustainable investment disclosed (min.
-2%).
+While the Sub-Fund cannot commit to a minimum share of environmentally or socially sustainable investments, such investments may be freely allocated to within the Sub-Fund aggregated sustainable investment commitment disclosed (min 10%).

-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
+- #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. - #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.